AutoSizeComments/autosizecomments.github.io/docs/index.md

 * Resize the node and release to snap to containing nodes.
 * Press `SHIFT + Left Mouse Button` to resize
 * See setting `Resize Chord`
+* See setting `Resizing Mode` for auto resizing behaviour

+!!! note
+    For detailed info about the auto resizing, see [Resizing Modes](faq.md#resizing-modes)

 ![](https://i.imgur.com/uXGwGcq.gif)